 Specific deductions: professional fees: capital structure of business

-Fees connected with the capital structure of the business likely to be capital Fees incurred in connection with the acquisition, alteration, enhancement or defence of the fundamental structure of a business are generally capital.
+Fees connected with the capital structure of the business are likely to be capital.
+Fees incurred in connection with the acquisition, alteration, enhancement or defence of the fundamental structure of a business are generally capital.
 For instance, fees incurred as part of the following work are likely to be capital:

 - forming, renewing, varying or dissolving a partnership

 - negotiating a merger between companies or partnerships

 - forming and registering a company, including changing a company’s status (e.g. from limited to unlimited status or to a PLC)

 - defending against a petition by shareholders to wind up a company

 You should critically examine claims that significant amounts of fees incurred on the structure or status of a company are revenue in character.